springer12/simplisafe-python/docs/websocket.rst

     simplisafe.websocket.on_event(event_handler)

-This helper will return one of the following values:
+This helper will currently return one of the following values:

 * ``armed_away``
 * ``armed_home``